kxie95/kxie95.github.io/_posts/2018-02-27-4-rules-of-simple-design.md

 * Or even worse, you forget to update it (had this happen in my team recently).

 ## 4) Small
 Solution should be concise - anything that doesn't follow the other 3 rules should be removed.
-You want to be writing the minimum amount classes/methods while keeping methods small.
+This means fewer lines of code, while still following the other 3 rules.
+Making your code small is more of an "optimisation" step; after you've followed the other 3 rules, only then should you look at how to make your code small.

 **How**
 * Write the smallest amount of code to make the tests pass.
-* Might mean considering different algorithms, but this is often not the case.

 **Why**
 * Writing less code is better - it means there are fewer places where things can go wrong.
-* Faster to understand, if you follow the other 3 rules.
+* Faster to understand, if you do this and follow the other 3 rules.

 # Order of priorities
 Martin Fowler shows the order of priorities of these rules.